The basics of the mind-decluttering process

 - There are circumstances in the world that we cannot control – other people, our past, external events, etc. Circumstances are neutral, they are facts that everyone can agree on.

-- Our circumstances are the only thing not within our control.
-Everything else is within our control: our thoughts, our feelings, our actions, and our results.
+- Our circumstances are the only thing that’s not within our control.
+Everything else we can control: our thoughts, our feelings, our actions, and our results.

 The very important and powerful consequence is that we have much more control over our lives than we usually think.

 And that’s exactly where taking-control of our life starts – with our thoughts, with the stories we tell ourselves.

 The stories we tell ourselves create feelings.
 These feelings fuel our actions (or our inaction!).
 And our actions create the results we have in our life.